 Safeguard beds for children with night safety issues.

 We distribute our products throughout the UK and the wider world.

 To get in touch, please call 01452 616900.

 NationalAbleize Disabled Sports

 A large collection of disability resources compiled by the disabled for the disabled.
 With everything from disabled sports, the arts, education and employment to the largest

 collection of UK support groups in the UK, Ableize has disability covered.

 Adventure For All

-Adventure for All is a formally constituted association of the leading residential outdoor activity centres that have a proven commitment to working with people with disabilities.
+Adventure for All is a formally constituted association of leading residential outdoor activity centres which are primarily for people with special needs.

 BBC Disability Sports